 Songs Produced/Engineered by Brent Maher

-Brent Maher, with six Grammy Award winning records to his credit, has become one of Nashville’s most successful and critically acclaimed producers and hit songwriters.
-Maher’s accomplishments include over 20 number one singles, numerous top ten singles and a wide array of platinum and multi-platinum selling albums.
-His credits read as a “Who’s Who” of recording artists including The Judds, Shelby Lynne, Gladys Knight, Nickel Creek, Wynonna, Kenny Rogers, Jo Dee Messina, Kathy Mattea, Ray Charles, Olivia Newton-John, Roy Orbison, Chuck Berry, Ike & Tina Turner and many more.
-Recently, Maher engineered the Grammy award winning single “Lost Highway” from the album “The Last of the Breed” with Willie Nelson, Merle Haggard & Ray Price.
+With seven Grammy Award winning records to his credit, Brent Maher has become one of Nashville’s acclaimed songwriters, engineers, and producers.
+Maher’s diverse accomplishments include over 20 number one singles and a wide array of platinum and multi-platinum albums.
+His credits read as a “Who’s Who” of recording artists including The Judds, Kenny Rogers, Shelby Lynne, Kathy Mattea, Wynonna, Jo Dee Messina, Dottie West, Bobby Darin, Ike & Tina Turner and many more.
+From his first song recorded by Tina Turner to his most recent award-winning singles, Maher continues to work across genres.